jtudelag/openshift-gitops-apps-any-ns/README.md

 test-any-ns
 ```

 # Known errors

+## OpenShift users can see clusters or projects

+When logged in the ArgoCD instance using the OpenShift logging,
+with a cluster-admin user, I cant see anything in the UI, nor clusters
+nor projects.

+I have to login usen the local `admin` user of ArgoCD.

 ## Not enough permissions to deploy inside hello-openshift
 Apparently the ArgoCD instance inside openshift-gitops does not have